How To Make Organic Antibiotics For Chicken In Poultry Farm

 • Cayenne pepper

 Raw honey, I repeat raw honey, is one of the essential commodities and blessings on all living things.
 Raw honey has copious benefits for both animals and man.
-Raw honey is a potent antibiotic and can serve as natural remedies for chickens; it can be used to cure any form of infection or diseases.
+Raw honey is a potent antibiotic and can serve as a natural remedies for chickens; it can be used to cure any form of infection or disease.

-Using pure honey in poultry would not only serve as natural antibiotics but also anti-stress to alleviate all forms of stress in your birds, such as heat stress.
-Although, quite expensive but it serves a wide range of benefits that would greatly boost the productivity and profitability of your flock.
+Using pure honey in poultry would not only serve as a natural antibiotics but also anti-stress to alleviate all forms of stress in your birds, such as heat stress.
+Although, quite expensive it serves a wide range of benefits that would greatly boost the productivity and profitability of your flock.

 Read also: HOW TO KNOW A GOOD HONEY

 Garlic and Ginger are a must-have medical recipe in an organic poultry farm; they are part of the ayurvedic medicine for poultry.
 The combination of these recipes gives a cheap and highly effective natural antibiotic.
 They are broad-spectrum natural antibiotics like raw honey.
+Ginger and garlic can effectively control and treat poultry diseases such as chronic respiratory disease, cough, and coccidiosis.

 Have heard lots of farmers testifying to the efficacy of these recipes, either used singly or when combined.
 The screenshot below, from justagric whatsapp group, shows the testimony made by a farm from Kenya on how he used ginger to cure cough in his chicken flock in less 24 hours.